 Dashboard Warning Lights

 On your car’s dashboard, there is a small symbol that looks like a battery.
-This symbol will illuminate when the car detects an issue with your battery that could be caused by a number of things, including a loose alternator belt.
+This symbol will illuminate when the car detects an issue with your battery that could be caused by several things, including a loose alternator belt.

 Engine Stalling